Do you have gynecomastia even though you are a natural bodybuilder?

 First, if you are a teenager or just had signs of gynecomastia recently, you might want to wait to see if it goes away by itself.
 It is normal in some cases to have gynecomastia during puberty.
 So, unless it has already been a year or two, you should wait to see whether it’ll go.

-If it does not go away and you cannot afford to go for surgery yet, you might have to live with it for a little while.
+If it does not go away and you cannot afford to go for surgery yet, you might have to live with it.
+This isn’t pleasant, but talking to your doctor about the condition as early as possible gives you the best chance of dealing with it responsibly and may help your future self deal with the condition.

 But how do you deal with such a thing?